I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 - Hides the malware directory via the windows hide file attribute.
 - USB Dropper has been implemented but needs improvement to exclude current working drive.
 - Doom remover, reverses all changes and removes the virus.
+- My script hides the new created user system wide.
 ---
 ## |Features i want to implement:|
 - I want my script to create a txt file with data regarding time of infection and other user details.